Palmer penguins and discrete predictors

 The code is much shorter, because there is less to do in R.

-1. we use the model to generate fake observations.
+1. We use the model to generate fake observations.

-2. plot these on top of the real data
+2. Plot these on top of the real data

 Different groups are different